My Story

 But what matters most to me isn’t just the science — it’s connection.
 Every person I work with brings a story, and being part of that story is what keeps me passionate about this work.
 I’m continually humbled by the resilience I see every day, and I’m grateful to play a small role in helping people feel stronger, nourished, and supported as they navigate treatment and beyond.

 If you’re feeling unsure where to start or just want someone to help you make sense of your nutrition right now, I’d love to meet you.
-Together, we’ll find a way forward that feels clear, achievable, and right for you.

 My goal is to provide compassionate, client-centred care that's genuinely tailored to where you are right now — because no two people, diagnoses, or journeys look the same.